Disable Preloader

 • Lifestyle and behavioral changes

-• Diet therapy
+• Dietary therapy

 • Exercise counseling

-• Medical treatment
+• Medical treatment (for comorbid conditions)

-• Metabolic (bariatric) surgery
+• Metabolic and Type 2 diabetes surgery

 Exercise Counseling